Egremont railway station

-Egremont railway station was built by the Whitehaven, Cleator and Egremont Railway as the first southern terminus of what would become the Moor Row to Sellafield branch.
+The Egremont railway station was built by the Whitehaven, Cleator and Egremont Railway as the first southern terminus of what would become the Moor Row to Sellafield branch.
 In 1878 the company was bought out by the LNWR and Furness Railway who operated the line jointly until grouping in 1923.

 The station was towards the northern end of the town, in Cumbria, England.

 History

 The line was one of the fruits of the rapid industrialisation of West Cumberland in the second half of the nineteenth century, opening to passengers on 1 July 1857.

 The station remained as the railway's southern terminus until 1869 when the company, in partnership with the Furness Railway, built a southern extension from Egremont to the coast line at Sellafield, with an intermediate station at Beckermet.
 This enabled traffic from the Cleator Moor and Rowrah areas, especially iron ore, to move much more readily southwards.

 Services

 In 1922 eight northbound passenger trains left Egremont, two connected with trains to Whitehaven at Moor Row, all the others continued there without a change.
 A Saturdays Only evening train terminated at Moor Row.
 The southbound service was similar.
 There were no Sunday trains.

 The LNWR and Furness Joint Railway divided traffic responsibilities so that passenger traffic through the station was usually worked by the Furness Railway.

 A three times a day unadvertised workmen's service from Moor Row to Beckermet Mines began on 15 January 1912, calling at Woodend, Egremont and St Thomas Cross Platform.
 It is not yet clear when this came to an end or if other services were provided.

 Goods traffic was typical of an industrial area, sustaining sidings and goods depots long after passenger services were withdrawn.

 In 1946, the Milk Marketing Board opened a dairy on the eastern side of the goods yard.
 The dairy had a siding where milk tanks were filled and was worked by its own diesel shunter.
 These tanks were worked to Carlisle and then south down the West Coast Mainline to London.

 Mineral traffic was the dominant flow, though this was subject to considerable fluctuation with trade cycles.
 A considerable amount of iron ore travelled south through and from Egremont bound for the furnaces of Millom and Barrow-in-Furness.

 Stations and signalling along the line south of Rowrah were changed during the Joint regime to conform to Furness Railway standards.